mu88/mu88.github.io/_posts/2020-04-24-Raspi-Fan-Controller_p2.md

 description: Building a fan controller for a Raspberry Pi using Blazor Server
 ---

-In the [last post]({{ site.url }}/2020/04/24/Raspi-Fan-Controller_p1), I mainly described how to set up the software.
+In the [last post]({{ site.url }}/2020/04/24/Raspi-Fan-Controller_p1), I mainly described how to set up the software for the [Raspberry Pi Fan Controller](https://github.com/mu88/RaspiFanController).
 In this part, I will focus on the hardware part and bringing everything together.

 ## Bring it all together